 Alex has been a photographer since he was in grade school.
-He thoroughly enjoys various arts, and he participates in some of them at times.
+He has a diploma in digital photography.
+He thoroughly enjoys various arts.

 Thomas quickly opened up his reddened, vain bloated eyes.
 To be fair, only one of them was facing away from the ground.
 His heart began to beat, again, more rapidly than a group of rabbits can reproduce.
 He could taste the bile emerge from the recesses of his stomach and his mind.